cbev0x/cbev0x.github.io/_posts/2026-07-13-HackTheBox-Hercules.md

 └─$ dotnet add package AspNetCore.LegacyAuthCookieCompat --version 2.0.5
 ```

-Now we'll need a quick C# program that will forge the valid cookie from the recovered valdiationKey and decryptionKey.
+Now we'll need a quick C# program that will forge the valid cookie from the recovered `valdiationKey` and `decryptionKey`.
 Using the aforementioned repo as a reference and my favorite LLM, I'm left with the following that's dropped into Program.cs:

 ```
 using System;